ziit/ziit.github.io/README.md

-A single page supported by Github.
+A single page supported by Github.com.